 This breed is well-known around the world for being great lap dogs and friendly apartment dwellers.
 They love to curl up next to their owners and go for short walks.
 The Shih Tzu is a very outgoing breed and generally get along with everyone.
 They are very common for new dog owners and small families.

-This breed is also a favorite among elderly dog lovers.
+Aside from being one of the most popular dog breeds in the world, Shih Tzus are also a favorite among elderly dog lovers.
 They are a fairly low maintenance breed, and they don't have excess energy.

 18. Border Collie